trickerer01/Ruxx/README.md

 - **Edit -> Save comments** ‒ an additional (text) file will be created containing comments (if present) for every post
 - **Edit -> Extend file names with extra info** ‒ all file names will include short representation of their major tags if any.
 This may extend resulting full path up to 240 symbols total
 - **Edit -> Warn if donwload folder is not empty** ‒ in GUI mode you will be warned if destination folder is not empty and there is a potential risk of mixing up different search results
 - **Connection -> Headers / Cookies** \<F3> ‒ solely to work with cloudflare protected websites (RN).
-You'll have to provide your `cf_clearance` cookie, and the `user-agent` header has to match the one used in your web browser for target wesite ‒ to find it while browsing said website open `Web Developer tools -> Network`, reload the page and check `request headers`
+You'll have to provide your `cf_clearance` cookie, and the `User-Agent` header has to match the one used in your web browser for target wesite ‒ to find it while browsing said website open `Web Developer tools -> Network`, reload the page and check `request headers`
 - **Connection -> Set proxy** \<F4> ‒ you can use proxy if you want or if target website is blocked in your country.
 SOCKS5 proxies are supported too
 - **Connection -> Set timeout** \<F5> ‒ override connection timeout if need be
 - **Connection -> Download without proxy** ‒ you can use this option for RX if only the main domain is blocked in your country